3 Key Facts to Know When Entering the Interstate Highway

 To drive on an interstate highway, you will merge left from the entrance ramp into the right lane.
 As soon as you drive onto the entrance ramp, turn on your left blinker in preparation to merge.
 As you drive down the entrance ramp, alternate between checking your left side mirror and your blind spot to see if there are other vehicles approaching in the right lane of the interstate.
 It is customary for vehicles driving in the right lane to merge into the left lane to accommodate drivers who are entering the interstate highway.
 Once you are certain that there are no vehicles in the right lane, smoothly merge left and turn off your blinker.
 Once you are off of the entrance ramp, increase your speed so that you do not slow the pace of the other drivers.

-Check this video for a safe and easy interstate entry:
+Check this video for a safe and easy interstate entry.
+In addition, remember these tips if it’s raining.

 2. 2